simonmichael/hledger/hledger/hledger.m4.md

 your financial data less portable, less future-proof, and less trustworthy in an audit.

-#### Balance assignments and prices
+#### Balance assignments and costs

-A [cost](#costs) in a balance assignment will cause the calculated amount to have that price attached:
+A [cost](#costs) in a balance assignment will cause the calculated amount to have that cost attached:

 ``` journal
 2019/1/1